scapri/first-githubtest/README.md

 Ah well, I'm an old fogey that's stuck on command line interfaces. :-)

 This is the official bug fix for my test bug!
 Will the issue tracker show me this sha?
-Fixes #6
+Yes, if you type the proper comments in the commit message!!!!